gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 * inconsistent code (dead code, unused imports, different formatting styles, no code styleguide)
 * large merge conflicts due to long running feature branches, broken mainline
-* no tests, flaky tests, hard to maintain tests because of mocking overusage
+* no tests, flaky tests, hard-maintainable tests because of mocking overuse

 Never trade dirty code or workarounds due to time or release pressure for code health.
 You will end up very badly in the long run.
 Worse